Sin7Y/ola-lang/README.md

 ## Usage

 The olac compiler is run on the command line.
-The ola source file names are provided as command line arguments; the output is an ola asm.
+The ola source file names are provided as command line arguments; the output is an Ola asm.

 ### Command line interface

 ```